devhimal/library-management-system-in-cpp/README.md

   ```sql
   CREATE DATABASE library_db;
   ```
-- Create user-related tables (see provided SQL scripts if available).
+- Create the necessary tables for users, books, and borrowing records (see provided SQL scripts if available).

 ### 5. Update Database Credentials